Heeten/hello-monorepo-bazel/src/03_rust_lib_binary_linked_to_cpp_lib.md

 )
 ```

 Now lets build it.
-Before we ran `bazel build :randint` to specify the specific target we wanted to build.
+Before we ran `bazel build :summation` to specify the specific target we wanted to build.
 We're going to switch to running `bazel build //...`, which will build all the targets (that need to be rebuilt)
 in the repo.
 Sometimes this is handy when you want to make sure you didn't break the build for any downstream
 consumers of the code you're changing.